NuLink-network/docs/product/staker/dashboard.md

 Click  `Unbound Worker`.
 It will prompt a window to confirm unbond operation.

-Remark: There is a bond lock time(24 hours) for the Horus network, which means the user can not unbond within 24 hours after bonding Worker.

 After unbonding Worker, the Worker node is free to closed.

 #### How to unstake?
 Click the `Unstake` pop-up a  window to prompt whether to unstake.
-The staking will be released after confirming.

  ![image](../../miscellaneous/img/dashboard/unstake.png)

-**It's important to note that the NLK staked for this period is available immediately.**
+Please note that the staked amount in the pending pool can be claimed immediately upon unstaking, whereas the staking amount in the staking pool becomes claimable starting from the next epoch.
-As shown in the image, 1 NLK recently staked is displayed.
-However, the remaining 1 NLK will be credited after the current period concludes.
+As shown in the image,  1 NLK in the pending pool is eligible for immediate retrieval.
+However, the outstanding 1 NLK in the staking pool will be credited subsequent to the conclusion of the current period.

 ![image](../../miscellaneous/img/dashboard/unstake2.png)

-Clicking `CLAIM DEPOSITS` will prompt the wallet to pay the gas fee.
-Once the payment is completed, the withdrawal will be successful.
+Initiating the deposit claim can be done by clicking `CLAIM DEPOSITS`.
+This action triggers a prompt for the wallet to pay the gas fee.
+Upon completion of the payment, the withdrawal is successful, and the deposited amount will be returned to your balance.

 ![image](../../miscellaneous/img/dashboard/unstake3.png)